dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    EXTRACT_TILES_VAR_LIST
      Control what variables the METplus extract_tiles utility runs on.
 Additional filtering by summary (via the MET tc_stat tool).
-Please refer to the `MET Users Guide <https://dtcenter.org/sites/default/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ (TC-STAT Tools) for all the available options for filtering by summary method in tc-stat.
+Please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ (TC-STAT Tools) for all the available options for filtering by summary method in tc-stat.
 If no additional filtering is required, simply leave the value to :term:`EXTRACT_TILES_FILTER_OPTS` blank/empty in the METplus configuration file.

      | *Used by:*  ExtractTiles
      | *Family:*  [config]